 The SEE (p.
-47) correctly refers to the authority established by Four2Five Pty Ltd v Ashfield Council (2015) noting that it necessitates that environmental planning grounds for the proposed variation must be established aside from the consistency of the development with the objectives of the standard and the objectives of the zone.
-The Land and Environment Court in this 2015 case established that applicants need to demonstrate and justify that application of the development standard is unreasonable or unnecessary not merely or only because the development is consistent with zone objectives and achieves the objectives of the development standard but also that
+47) correctly refers to the authority established by Four2Five Pty Ltd v Ashfield Council (2015)1 noting that it necessitates that environmental planning grounds for the proposed variation must be established aside from the consistency of the development with the objectives of the standard and the objectives of the zone.
+The Land and Environment Court in this 2015 case 2 established that applicants need to demonstrate and justify that application of the development is consistent with zone objectives and achieves the objectives of the development standard but also that